bilkn/bilkn/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on React
+- 🔭 I’m currently working on React projects
-- 🌱 I’m currently learning NestJS
+- 🌱 I’m currently learning Machine Learning
 - 👥 I’m looking to collaborate on full-stack projects
 - 💬 Ask me about anything you want to ask!